Rank And Rent SEO, Local Lead Generation, & PPCall Guide

 For example, “flood damage repair San Diego”.
 When doing this, I personally like using Keywords Everywhere as a free chrome extension, which allows me to see data on search volume, CPC, and AdWords competition, as I view the search results.
 You can also use the Google Keyword Planner with a local search filter to find information on keywords in your area.
 If you would like to learn more about how to do this you can use this guide by Moz.

 Important: I cannot stress how important this step is.
 Try not to pick a keywords that are super hard to rank for, especially if you are new to SEO.
 When I first started out, I lived and died by search volume and CPC, but this was a bad idea… Your focus should be keyword difficulty which is referred to as SEO difficulty in our keyword tool.

-It is not that it’s impossible to rank for high competition terms, and they may be profitable upon reaching the first page, but I spent a ridiculous amount of time and money ranking these terms when I could have been snagging low competition, high ticket local terms and renting the websites out to local businesses.
+It is not that it’s impossible to rank for high competition terms, and they may be profitable upon reaching the first page, but I spent a ridiculous amount of time and money ranking these terms when I could have been snagging low competition, high ticket local terms and renting the websites out to local businesses or selling leads.
 You don’t have to be the best SEO in the world to make money, you just need to know where to allocate your time and resources.

 SEO Competitor Analysis